ABbiodiversity/recurring/veghf/README.md

 ### Non-interactive use

-`cd` into the folder, then run the R scipt in a vanilla session, passing the settings file name as the only argument.
+`cd` into the folder, then run the R script in a vanilla session, passing the settings file name as the only argument.
 We use `settings.R` here but you can rename it to anything that makes sense for a project, this way storing multiple settings files: